gvwilson/thirdbit/_posts/2014/2014-10-27-lost-in-space.md

 <p>
-  You probably haven't seen the 1998 movie <a href="http://www.imdb.com/title/tt0120738/"><em>Lost in Space</em></a>, or if you have, you've suppressed the memory&mdash;it was awful.
+  You probably haven't seen the 1998 movie <a href="http://www.imdb.com/title/tt0120738/"><em>Lost in Space</em></a>, or if you have, you've suppressed the memory–it was awful.
   But I do know one guy who enjoyed it.
   His name was Joe,
   and he had worked on the software used to create its special effects.